Does your home insurance cover Christmas?

 Does home insurance cover being away at Christmas?

-If you are planning on being away during the festive period you will need to check your home insurance policy documents to make sure you are covered.
+If you are planning on being away during the festive period, you will need to check your home insurance policy documents to make sure you are covered.
 The terms and conditions should state what the 'unoccupied period' is, which is the maximum number of consecutive days your property has not been lived in.
 If you are away for longer than the unoccupied period stated in your policy document, it is unlikely you will be covered should you wish to make a claim.
-For example, More Than home insurance will not cover claims if your property has been left unoccupied for 60 consecutive days whereas esure home insurance will not cover claims if your property has been left unoccupied for 30 consecutive days.
+For example, Admiral home insurance will not cover claims if your property has been left unoccupied for 60 consecutive days (you can increase Platinum cover to 120 days), whereas esure home insurance will not cover claims if your property has been left unoccupied for 30 consecutive days.

 How to keep your home safe at Christmas